Spooo-ky/how-to/README.md

 So: `data-clean="[comma_separated_variables]"` attribute works as var cleaner.

 # How to Install Spoooky
-Just add the script, including your api_key, in the <head> of your website.
+Just add the script, including your api_key, in the `<head>` of your HMTL content.

 `<script src="https://api.spooo.ky/bit.js?XXX”</script>`

 # Spoooky Cookies, Sessions and Retargeting.
 We use cookies to identify repetitive viewers, to make the personalised experience as seamless as possible.
 Cookies can be linked and merged based on `Email`, `Linkedin` and `Facebook` data.
 This allows us to provide cross-browser and cross-device tracking, for an optimal Dynamic Ad Retargeting experience.

-To stop Spoooky Retargeting a user has to add `?doNotTrack=true` to *any* URL using the Spoooky Service, and hit _ENTER_
+To stop Spoooky Retargeting, a user has to add `?doNotTrack=true` to *any* URL using the Spoooky Service, and hit _ENTER_.
+This will clear all the cookies, pixels and sessions we use, and all linked data.

 For more info check out our [cookie](https://spooo.ky/cookie-policy) and [privacy](https://spooo.ky/privacy-policy) policies